scottslowe/weblog/content/post/2017-04-18-creating-effective-images.md

 url: /2017/04/18/creating-effective-images/
 ---

 This is a liveblog for the DockerCon 2017 session titled "Creating Effective Images."
 The speaker is Abby Fuller, a Senior Technical Evangelist with Amazon Web Services.
 Abby is a former operations engineer who was an early consumer of Amazon's Elastic Container Service (ECS), and some of her learnings came about the "hard way."
-This session is from the "Using Docker" track.
+This session is from the "Using Docker" track.<!--more-->

 Fuller starts with reviewing the agenda, and shares that she's intent on providing some practical tips that attendees can put to work immediately.